 Two-thirds of parents are reluctant to take their children in for vaccinations, according to a national study released in August by Orlando Health, despite the fact that 84% of those parents consider vaccines important for protecting their kids from numerous illnesses.
 The parents and all other patients are encouraged to prioritize vaccines.
-Even if we are rightfully concentrating on the dangers that the COVID-19 pandemic presents to the health, we must not ditch our battle against other diseases preventable by vaccines.
+Even if we are rightfully concentrating on the dangers that the COVID-19 pandemic presents to our health, we must not ditch our battle against other diseases preventable by vaccines.

-Because of a mixture of social distancing, lockdowns and intense caution, vaccination rates have already dropped dramatically during this pandemic.
+Because of a mixture of social distancing, lockdowns, and intense caution, vaccination rates have already dropped dramatically during this pandemic.
 The drop in childhood immunization rates is particularly concerning.
 For example, NYC, which got a hard virus hit in March and April, announced a 91% drop in vaccinations for children over the age of two in the 2 months following the shutdown’s start.

 The normal strategies for distributing flu vaccines will be affected this year because the flu season coincides with COVID-19.
 Previously, there were several convenient ways for the public to get flu vaccines, such as at a pharmacy that offered walk-in flu shots or during a health appointment with a primary care supplier.
 However, since people’s daily habits and attitudes have changed, having flu shots may require a little more thought and effort.
 It may be inconvenient, but it is more necessary than ever.

-The health-care system will confront never seen before obstacles in the future.
+The healthcare system will confront never seen before obstacles in the future.
 We know, however, that the flu will again hit this year like always, and it is best interests as a person and as a country to battle it with one of the most powerful tools we have: the flu vaccine.

 **Disclaimer: This content should not be considered medical advice and does not imply a doctor-patient relationship.